iamsuteerth/skyfox-backend/docs/README.md

 - **URL:** `/check-in/bookings`
 - **Method:** `POST`
 - **Authentication:** Required (Admin/Staff role)
 - **Description:** Attempts to check in the list of booking IDs.
-Already checked-in, invalid, or expired bookings are skipped, and the response details which bookings were checked in, already done, or invalid.
+Check-in is only allowed starting 1 hour before show start time until the show ends.
+Already checked-in, invalid, or bookings outside the check-in window are skipped, and the response details which bookings were checked in, already done, or invalid.
 - **Request Body**
   ```json
   {